sixty-nine/php-phpunit-intro/README.md

 It is possible to assign test methods to groups and then only run specific groups of tests.

-A real life use case: each time I have to debug a single test in a huge test case I do mark it as being part of the `current` group:
+A real life use case: each time I have to debug a single test in a huge test case I mark it as being part of the `current` group:

 ```php